CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Experiments

 \subsubsection{Online A/B Test Results}

 We deploy CAPTS in the production environment of Kwai and run large-scale online A/B tests.
-The control group uses our strong online baseline, while the treatment group replaces only trigger selection with CAPTS.
-The main feed integrates four I2I retrieval channels, including Swing~\cite{Swing} I2I, Marm~\cite{Marm} I2I, MMU~\cite{MMU} I2I, and an additional SimLR~\cite{SIM} I2I channel.
-As shown in Table~\ref{tab:online-ab}, CAPTS improves overall engagement and also increases daily active users (DAU) by +0.098\%.
-Notably, CAPTS delivers a +0.351\% lift in average time spent per device, with a 95\% confidence interval of [-0.15\%, +0.15\%].
-While the percentage appears small, it is a substantial gain for retrieval, where even sub-percent improvements can translate into meaningful product impact at scale.
+Control and treatment use the same four production I2I channels---Swing~\cite{U2I2I_taobao}, Marm~\cite{Marm}, MMU~\cite{MMU}, and SimLR~\cite{SIM}---with identical retrieval, quotas, and downstream ranking.
+The only change is trigger selection and routing: control uses the incumbent policy and treatment uses CAPTS.
+As shown in Table~\ref{tab:online-ab}, CAPTS improves overall engagement and also increases daily active devices (DAD) by +0.115\%.
+Notably, CAPTS delivers a +0.586\% lift in average app time spent per device and a +0.713\% lift in total app time spent.
+While the percentage appears small, it is a substantial gain for a mature retrieval stage, especially because the production change is confined to trigger selection and routing.
+This localized deployment pattern has also supported CAPTS deployment in Kwai's e-commerce recommendation scenario.